This post may contain affiliate links. Please read our disclosure policy.

 Nutrition

 This post was first published in January 2014.
-Updated April 2020 with new photos, tips and video.
+Updated later with new photos, tips, video and for housekeeping reasons.

 Some of the links in this post may be affiliate links – which means if you buy the product I get a small commission (at no extra cost to you).
 If you do buy, then thank you!
 That’s what helps us to keep Kitchen Sanctuary running.
 The nutritional information provided is approximate and can vary depending on several factors.
 For more information please see our Terms & Conditions.